hugomaiavieira/batraquio/README.md

 #Batraquio

-Batraquio is a set of gedit snippets and tools.
-The goal is help and speed up the development, mostly using BDD approach.
+Batraquio is a set of gedit plugins, snippets and tools.
+The goal is help and improve the developers production.

 I strongly recommend that you install the [gmate](http://github.com/gmate/gmate) and the package gedit-plugins.